sophietenhoor/book/book/assignment.md

 Then, add new implementations to your code in `./matrixmethod/`, and provide sanity checks to your implementations `Graded_Implement.ipynb`.
 Then, solve and postprocess the problem in `Graded_Apply.ipynb`.
 Add a report in `.pdf` or `.md` format in which you included answers and reasoning for all the questions.
 Make sure all the values/figures you use in the report are solved/created with your code.
 Furthermore, you're expected to provide well-formatted figures and Markdown text, as well as logically organise any auxiliary files you may use.

-Commit your repository to the provided GitHub Classroom repository (to be provided) before the deadline to hand in your assignment.
+Commit your repository to the provided GitHub Classroom repository before April 18th 23:59 to hand in your assignment.
 Your latest commit before the deadline in the `main` branch will be graded.
 Incomplete assignments will be graded with a 1.
 The full solution won't be provided.
+If you'd like to make the resit, resubmit to the same repository before June 20th, 23:59.

 Feedback will be provided via Brightspace.